-- 1.2.1 The Regulations applicable to the Championship are the International Sporting Code (the "Code"), the Formula One Technical Regulations (the "Technical Regulations"), the Formula One Sporting Regulations (the "Sporting Regulations"), and the Formula One Financial Regulations (the "Financial Regulations"), together referred to as the "Regulations". - 1.2.2 The Technical Regulations are issued by the FIA, apply to the Championship taking place in the calendar year referred to in the title.
+- 1.2.1 The Regulations applicable to the Championship are the International Sporting Code (the "Code"), the Formula One Technical Regulations (the "Technical Regulations"), the Formula One Sporting Regulations (the "Sporting Regulations"), and the Formula One Financial Regulations (the "Financial Regulations"), together referred to as the "Regulations". - 1.2.2 The Technical These Regulations are issued by the FIA and apply to the whole calendar year referred to in the title and to the Championship taking place in the within that calendar year referred to in the title.
 Any changes made by the FIA for safety reasons may come into effect without notice or delay. - 1.2.3 The definitive text of the Technical Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
 Headings in this document are for ease of reference only and do not affect the meaning of the Technical Regulations.